jared-richard-clarke/student/rust/notes/cs_systems_seminar.md

 - Allows simultaneous access to shared data.
 ### Mutable Borrow (&mut T)
 - Forbids aliasing, allows mutation.
 - Only one code block can borrow and mutate data at a time.
+This prevents data races.
 - A `&mut T` is the only way to access the memory it points at ...

 ## Data Race = Aliasing + Mutation + No Ordering (no synchronization)